+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Since you do not need to send your original passport along with your Naturalisation form, you can travel abroad freely while your case is processed.

-Can you renounce British Citizenship or nationality?
+Can you Renounce British Citizenship or Nationality?

 You can apply to give up and renounce your British citizenship or status.
 For instance, you might wish to do this to become a citizen of another country that does not allow dual nationality.
 On the other hand, it must be noted that, if you wish to register as a national of a country that allows dual citizenship, you do not need to renounce status in the UK.